djhunt-ibm/agentic-ai-client-bootcamp/usecases/business-automation/README.md

 ## 🤔 The Problem

-ABC Motors Corp's sales department faced challenges in preparing sales proposals due to inefficient competitive research.
+ABC Motors Corp's sales department faced challenges in preparing sales proposals for their new line of high performance vehicles.
+Every time they release a new model, the competitive analysis team spends a great amount of time and resources to deliver their insights.
+Issues inculde:

 - Manual research delays decisions and reduces productivity.